Is it possible to combine Lightwave and IFTTT?

 While fairly limited as to what Lightwave devices it can control, using Lightwave and IFTTT together allows you to take control of an even wider range of devices.
 The combination of the systems makes building your dream smart home far easier.

 You might find Lightwave only offer limited support.
 However, there’s plenty of advice covering IFTTT on web forums.
-So, it’s worth spending some time researching, planning and testing.
-If you experience an issue, ask Lightwave directly as they should help you.
+So, spend some time researching, planning and testing.
+If you experience an issue, ask the Lightwave team, as they should help you.